vindamle/medicaid-application/README.md

 ## Installation
 ### Dependencies
 * PostgreSQL 10 or Higher
-* Python 3.5 or Higher
+* Python 3.5 or Higher.

 Create Virtual Environment and run: 'pip install -r requirements.txt' your terminal